Cloud Servers FAQ

 Online Resizes: Allow for the original sized Cloud Server to be powered on during the “Prep-Resize” step, and only powers down during the second step of the resize process.

-This includes: First Generation Server resize up and resize down, and Standard resize up.
+This includes: Standard resize up.

 Offline Resizes: Power down as the first “Prep-Resize” step.